-NCEC National Clinical Guideline do not replace professional judgment on particular cases, whereby the clinician or health professional decides that individual guideline recommendations are not appropriate in the circumstances presented by an individual patient, or whereby an individual patient declines a recommendation as a course of action in their care or treatment plan.
+NCEC National Clinical Guidelines do not replace professional judgment on particular cases, whereby the clinician or health professional decides that individual guideline recommendations are not appropriate in the circumstances presented by an individual patient, or whereby an individual patient declines a recommendation as a course of action in their care or treatment plan.
 In these circumstances the decision not to follow a recommendation should be appropriately recorded in the patient's healthcare record.

-Users of NCEC National Clinical Guideline must ensure they have the current version (hardcopy or softcopy) by checking the relevant section in the National Patient Safety Office on the Department of Health website: http://health.gov.ie/national-patient-safety-office/
+Users of NCEC National Clinical Guidelines must ensure they have the current version (hardcopy or softcopy) by checking the relevant section in the National Patient Safety Office section of the Department of Health website: www.gov.ie/clinicalguidelines